 While students are never pressured to take part, the equestrian program does offer opportunities for competition by hosting horse shows and play days.
 Students graduating from HPA’s program can ride anywhere in the world and feel confident that they have a solid foundation in a variety of equestrian skills, including classic dressage, show jumping, hunters, cross country jumping, polo, and trail riding.
 A number of graduates have gone on to successful equestrian careers.

-The herd of horses used for the HPA Equestrian Program has been bred, born, and trained on campus, and because of that they are very safe.
-Shortly after arriving in Waimea in 1957, Dick Solmssen began HPA's Equestrian Program and has continued as the director for over 50 years.
-Under Dick’s direction the herd that started out with six horses provided by St. James Episcopal Church (the site of the original riding program) has been steadily upgraded with some very good bloodlines from Thoroughbred, Quarter Horse, Warm Blood, Morgan, and our own uniquely wonderful Big Island breed – the Mauna Kea.
-Because of the diverse nature of the herd, students have the unusual opportunity to ride many different types of horses allowing them a much richer riding experience than is common at a traditional barn.
+Our horses have been bred, born, and trained on campus.
+Shortly after arriving in Waimea in 1957, Faculty Emeritus Dick Solmssen began the equestrian program and served as director for over 50 years.
+Under Dick’s direction the herd, which began as six horses, has been steadily upgraded with bloodlines from thoroughbred, quarter horse, warm blood, Morgan, and our own uniquely wonderful Big Island breed, the Mauna Kea.
+Because of the diverse nature of the herd, students have the unusual opportunity to ride many different types of horses, giving them a richer riding experience than is common at a traditional barn.

 Because we have known and trained our horses since birth, they are multi-disciplined and also very safe.
 All horses have been well schooled in polo, jumping, dressage, trail riding, and even some Western riding.
 Students can witness young horses in training, and more advanced students may have the opportunity to assist.

 Judy Folk and Laura Rose have decades of riding, training, and coaching experience.
 Judy joined the program in 1969; Laura in 2009.
 They are both long-time Waimea residents.